-The role of governors
+The role of the Governing Board

 The governing board has the responsibility of setting down the general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
 The governors support the Executive Headteacher in carrying out these guidelines.